-When my friend Kerri and I discussed birth photography for my delivery of babe number two I was really on the fence.
+When my friend Kerri and I discussed birth photography for my delivery of baby number two, I was really on the fence.
 My first labor and delivery had been photographed by one of the doulas present.
-For some reason I never wanted to look back at those photos.
+For some reason, I never wanted to look back at those photos.
 In my head, I was still self-conscious about what I had looked like during labor and especially during delivery.
 So, I was still somewhat uncomfortable with the idea of birth photography.
-However, I know Kerri is a phenomenal photographer and eventually Nina was able to convince me that I would want to document this birth, my last birth.
+However, I know Kerri is a phenomenal photographer, and eventually, Nina convinced me that I would want to document this birth, my last birth.
 (Maybe!)

 Here is the story of Barrett Thomas Towsley: Chapter One.

-I strongly encourage mamas, no matter what type of birth they have, to consider hiring a photographer.
-It’s a struggle to remember all of little moments prior to, and especially right after the birth.
+I strongly encourage mamas to consider hiring a photographer, no matter what type of birth they have.
+It’s a struggle to remember all of the little moments before and especially right after the birth.
 The details a photographer captures are priceless.
-The tears, grit, laughter, the clasping of hands and the gripping of fingers.
+The tears, grit, laughter, the clasping of hands, and the gripping of fingers.
 Stolen glances and sweet smiles, and, of course, that first moment you see baby.
 Really, how often do you get to document totally life-changing events?

 I also want to give a HUGE thank you to my friend and photographer, Kerri Nel.
-She was absolutely incredible.
-She spent pretty much the entire labor with us and was a complete professional in the sense that she stood back and I barely noticed she was there snapping away.
-Kerri, you were a wonderful addition to my birth team and I am so grateful to have had another powerful woman and momma in the room with me!
+She was incredible.
+She spent pretty much the entire labor with us and was a complete professional in the sense that she stood back, and I barely noticed she was there snapping away.
+Kerri, you were a wonderful addition to my birth team, and I am so grateful to have had another powerful woman and momma in the room with me!